Indecent exposure is a criminal offense, and a conviction may result in a fine or a short jail sentence.Elements of Indecent Exposure

 Indecent exposure cases are commonly defended in the following manners:

-- Context of the Exposure - The Commonwealth must prove beyond a reasonable doubt that at least one person who witnessed the exposure was offended by it.
+- Context of the Exposure - The assistant district attorney must establish that at least one person who witnessed the exposure was offended by it.
 Therefore, a fraternity member who exposes himself to his brothers as a joke is unlikely to be guilty of indecent exposure, as his brothers will likely not be offended by the exposure.
 This offense is often charged when intoxicated people are urinating in a public place (such as in an alley next to a bar).
 If they are surrounded by other drunk individuals, the question always becomes whether anyone was offended by the exposure.

-While it is illegal for anyone to expose their private areas to others in a way that will cause offense on the part of the viewer, it is also illegal to secretly take photographs or video of another person’s private parts when that person reasonably believes that he or she has appropriately covered those areas.
-The “upskirting” statute was passed by the Massachusetts Legislature and signed into law by the Governor in March of 2014, and a violation of the law carries up to two and a half years in jail.
-Secretly photographing or videotaping a child in this manner is punishable by more than five years in prison.
+In 2014, the Governor signed a bill that makes it a crime to secretly videotape or take photographs of another person's sexual parts if the person being videotaped or photographed made a reasonable effort to cover up those areas.
+The maximum penalty for violating the statute is two and a half years in the House of Correction.
+Secretly photographing or videotaping a child in this manner is a felony and is punishable by up to five years in state prison.
 The quick passage of the law followed a decision by the Massachusetts Supreme Judicial Court ruling that older laws did not apply to the crime of upskirting.